-This is the initial public offering of our Class A Common Stock.
-No public market currently exists for our Class A Common Stock.
-We are selling all of the shares of Class A Common Stock offered hereby.
+The selling stockholders named in this prospectus are offering up to [10,650,577] shares of Class A Common Stock of Bimini Mortgage Management, Inc. We will not receive any portion of the proceeds from their sale of our shares.
 Our Class A Common Stock is subject to ownership limitations intended to preserve our status as a real estate investment trust, or REIT, for federal income tax purposes.